 SEC.
-3.09 LOCATION OF WORK
+3.08 LOCATION OF WORK

-The location(s) the work is to be performed, completed and managed is the successful Offeror's place of business.
+The location(s) the work is to be performed, completed and managed are at the contractor's primary place of business.

-The state will not provide workspace for the contractor.
+The State will not provide workspace for the contractor.
 The contractor must provide its own workspace.